trishalaneeraj/trishalaneeraj.github.io/_posts/2017-12-20-semantic-entailment.md

 ![](https://drive.google.com/uc?export=&id=1wdIoSJ4mbgw33_vIQLDrd75BQyMMvaTq "Generic")

-The sentence pairs are fed into a Preprocessing module and the annotated passages are then sent to a Commitment Extraction module.
+The sentence pairs are fed into a preprocessing module and the annotated passages are then sent to a Commitment Extraction module.
 Each pair of commitments are then considered in turn by an Entailment Classification module.
 If a commitment pair is judged to be a positive instance of TE, it is sent to an Entailment Validation module.
 If no text commitment can be identified which contradicts the hypothesis, it is presumed to be textually entailed (return YES).
 If the entailed hypothesis is textually contradicted by any of the commitments extracted from the premise, the hypothesis is considered to be contradicted by the premise, NO is returned.